 Fannie Taylor’s husband, James Taylor, a foreman at the local mill, escalated the situation by gathering an angry mob of white citizens to hunt down the culprit.
-He also called for help from whites in neighboring counties, among them a group of about 500 Ku Klux Klan members who were in Gainesville for a rally.
-The white mobs prowled the area woods searching for any black man they might find.
+He also called for help from white residents in neighboring counties, among them a group of about 500 Ku Klux Klan members who were in Gainesville for a rally.
+The white mobs prowled the area woods searching for any Black man they might find.

 Searchers were led by dogs to the home of Aaron Carrier in Rosewood.
 Carrier was the nephew of Sarah Carrier, who did the laundry for Taylor.

-The horde of white men dragged Carrier out of his house, tied him to a car and dragged him to Sumner, where he was cut loose and beaten.
+The white men dragged Carrier out of his house, tied him to a car and dragged him to Sumner, where he was cut loose and beaten.

 Sheriff Walker intervened, putting Carrier in his car and driving him to Gainesville, where he was placed under the protective custody of the sheriff there.